 Learning Hubs narrow the focus of enquiry about evidence for faith groups’ activities and contributions to wellbeing, development and humanitarian aid.
-Each Learning Hub is made up of expert stakeholders including practitioners, policy makers and academics and is led by Co-Chairs drawn from those sectors.
+Each Learning Hub are collaborations of expert stakeholders including practitioners, policy makers and academics and led by Co-Chairs drawn from those sectors.

 - Review, map, and assess what is already known about the role and impact of faith groups on the health and well-being of local communities

 - Work to effectively communicate existing evidence in ways that engage and inform key stakeholders;

 - Work with policy makers and practitioners to identify gaps in knowledge and needs for evidence;